The time has come to sell your home and so many questions are running through your head.

 Instead, your personal contact information will be listed on the MLS entry, and you’ll handle everything yourself.

-Differences between a ‘Full Service’ and ‘Flat Fee MLS Service’
+Differences between a ‘Full Service’ and ‘Flat Fee Service’

 |Real Estate Service||Full Service Listing||Flat Fee MLS Listing|